 MVP Development Process

 A Minimum Viable Product (MVP) is the simplest version of your product that delivers core value to early adopters.
-It's not a prototype or a proof of concept — it's a real, functional product with just enough features to solve a specific problem.
+It's not a prototype or a proof of concept — it's a real, functional product built with just enough features to solve a specific problem.

-Why MVP matters:
+Why startup MVP development matters:

-- Accelerates time-to-market — launch in weeks, not months
+- Accelerates time-to-market — go from idea to MVP in 6–11 weeks, not 6–12 months

-- Attracts investors with tangible proof of concept
+- Attracts investors with tangible proof of concept and real user metrics

-- Generates early revenue and user feedback
+- Generates early revenue and actionable user feedback

 Customer Discovery Interviews